 Time Out says

-Things are warming up in Melbourne, summer is soon upon us and MPavilion will once again be taking up residence at the centre of the Southbank Arts Precinct.
+Things are warming up in Melbourne, summer is upon us and MPavilion will once again be taking up residence at the centre of the Southbank Arts Precinct.

 First appearing in the summer of 2014, MPavilion is supported by the Naomi Milgrom Foundation and is designed by internationally-recognised Australian architect Glenn Murcutt.
-The 2019 program launches November 14 and runs to March 22, check out the website for all the events.
+The 2020 program launches November 12 and runs to April 5, check out the website for all the events.